jslmann/p3/index.md

 ## Interesting Observation

-One example of the interest of this data product is seen by setting the x-axis to "Physician.Visit.with.Disease..Visit.Count_mean" and the y-axis to "Mortality.with.Disease_mean".
-Three of diseases form an almost perfect straight line, the exception being "COPD" which reveals a very mortality rate for a low number of visits.
+One example of the interest of this data product is seen by setting the x-axis to `Physician.Visit.with.Disease..Visit.Count_mean` and the y-axis to `Mortality.with.Disease_mean`.
+Three of diseases form an almost perfect straight line, the exception being `COPD` which reveals a very high mortality rate for a low number of visits.
 Perhaps this suggests an area of intervention for our public health system.